1993hzw/dragonnest/drawnote/manual/en/super_note/brush_function.md

 Click the "Brush" button in the toolbar to perform the following actions.

-#### Collect Multiple Brushes
+#### Favorite Multiple Brushes

-Click the "+ Brushes" button in the brush collection bar to add different types of brushes.
+Click the "+" button in the brush collection bar to add different types of brushes.

 #### Adjust Brush Size

-Use the middle slider or the "+" and "-" buttons on either side to adjust the brush size.
+Use the middle slider or the "+" and "-" buttons on both sides to adjust the brush stroke size.

 #### Lock Brush Size

-Check the "Lock Size" button to keep the brush size constant.
-Even if you zoom in or out on the canvas or page, the brush size remains the same.
+Check the "Lock Size" button to fix the brush size.
+Even if you zoom in or out on the canvas or page, the brush size will remain unchanged.

 #### Dashed Line Effect

-Check the "Dashed" button to apply a dashed brush effect.
+Check the "Dashed Line" button to apply the dashed line brush effect.

 ![](imgs/brush_function1.png)

 #### Adjust Brush Position

-In the brush collection bar, long-press the brush you want to reposition, then drag it left or right to the desired position and release to complete the adjustment.
+In the brush bar, press and hold the brush you want to adjust, then drag it left or right to the desired position and release.

-#### Delete Collected Brushes
+#### Delete Favorited Brushes

-In the brush collection bar, long-press the brush you want to delete, then drag it to the "Trash" icon on the right and release it to delete the brush.
+In the brush bar, press and hold the brush you wish to delete, then drag it to the "Trash Can" icon and release to remove that brush.

 ![](imgs/brush_function2.png)

-#### Save Common Brush Collections
+#### Save Common Brush Sets

-On the brush collection page, click the "⋮" button in the upper right, select "Save to Brush List."
-Then, name the brush collection and confirm to save your common brush collection.
+On the brush page, click the "⋮" button in the upper right corner and choose "Save to Brush List".
+Then, name your brush set and confirm to save your commonly used brush set.

 ![](imgs/brush_function3.png)

-#### Select Common Brush Collections
+#### Choose Common Brush Sets

-On the brush collection page, click the "⋮" button in the upper right, and then choose the brush collection you need from the brush list.
+On the brush page, click the "⋮" button in the upper right corner, then select the brush set you need from the brush list.

 ![](imgs/brush_function4.png)